-We did observe significant damage to the top of the concrete-lined drainage ditch within the easement area (Site Condition F, Appendix A, Figure 1).
-The damaged concrete will continue to be monitored and will be repaired, as needed, to allow for proper function of the drainage ditch.
+As noted in our previous monitoring reports, we observed significant damage to the top of the concrete-lined drainage ditch within the easement area (Site Condition F, Appendix A, Figure 1).
+The damaged concrete appeared to be unchanged from our last monitoring event.
+The drainage ditch will continue to be monitored and will be repaired, as needed, to allow for proper function of the drainage ditch.